nazufel/owasp-top-ten-meetup-notes/top-ten/06-vulnerable-outdated-components.md

 - Not securing the components' configurations (see A05:2021-Security Misconfiguration)
 - Using components from untrusted sources or that are not actively maintained
 - Failing to remove unused dependencies, unnecessary features, components, files, and documentation

+## Reconasissance
+The reconasissance for this vulnerability started in the previous entry.
+If you have not done [05 Security Misconfiguration](./05-security-misconfiguration.md) then go back and do that one first.